What happens to the mind with menopause?

 The simple answer is that we don't quite know - yet!
 So many aspects of life affect your mental health it can be difficult for academic studies to isolate single causes.

-Broadly, there's agreement that the risk of some mental health problems increases during perimenopause.
-One large study (4) identified that the perimenopause is linked to a higher risk of depression and depressive symptoms.
+Broadly, there's agreement that the risk of some mental health problems will increase during your perimenopause.
+One large study identified that the perimenopause is linked to a higher risk of depression and depressive symptoms.

 The physical symptoms some women experience at menopause can add to the burden.
 Juggling life is enough - without hot flushes, night sweats or sleep problems.

-Recognise how much you're taking on - and try to give yourself some space to look after your mental health!
+Recognise how much you're taking on - and try to give yourself some space to look after your mental health.
 Exercise, good nutrition, mindfulness and hobbies you enjoy can all help.
-Along with other more structured ways of getting support such as talking therapy, CBT or group therapy.
+Along with other more structured ways of getting support such as talking therapy, CBT, or group therapy.

 So much time spent thinking about other people makes it tough to recognise when you aren't feeling good.

 Don't ignore these changes, or think they are just 'part of life'.
 They build up, and can lead to more serious problems if they're ignored.

+every mind matters website.
 You can get a personal plan to help you take care of your mental health.
 It gives you a few simple, evidence based things to try to improve your mental health and wellbeing.